NNSSA/Cheetah/README.md

 </p>

-# Cheetah: An Auto-Differentiable Gravity Simulation in JAX for Solving Relic Neutrino Trajectories
+# Cheetah: A Gravity Simulation in JAX for Solving Relic Neutrino Trajectories

 **Authors**: